wurmlab/NpSearch/README.md

 Note: For this program to work, you will need to obtain a copy of Signal P 4.1 from cbs at "http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp" and link this to the program.
 Alternatively you will require an output text file from the Signal P which you can input into the program.

 ** Currently only supported on Mac OS & Linux

+If you use this program, please cite us:

+Moghul MI, Rowe M, Wurm Y, ELphick MR <em>(in prep)</em> NpSearch: A tool to identify novel Neuropeptides

 ## Installation